dlwicksell/axiom/README.md

 * *patterns.pat* - Script to set up key bindings to change patterns in templates

 ### Changelog ###
+* Added -h option to mktags
-* Added ERROR CODES section to mktags.1 man page
+* Added documentation for the -h option to mktags.1
-* Fixed small bug with syntax highlighting while using gvim in mumps.vim
-* Small correction to README.md
-* Added some default settings for using M-tools with gvim in .vimrc
+* Added some optimizations to globaldump.vim
-* Fixed small issue in m-tools.txt
+* Changed a bit of wording in README.md